 the initials of my software organization Applied Conjecture and

-.
-All functions in TC are prefixed with actc
+TC.
+All functions in TC are prefixed with actc.

 following code.
 This structure contains state data about optional